erik73/repository-beta/README.md

 ## Releases

-Add-on releases are **NOT** based on [Semantic Versioning][semver], unlike all our other repositories.
-The latest build commit SHA hash of each add-on, represents the version number.
+Releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
+In a nutshell, the version will be incremented based on the following:

+- ``MAJOR``: Incompatible or major changes.
+- ``MINOR``: Backwards-compatible new features and enhancements.
+- ``PATCH``: Backwards-compatible bugfixes and package updates.

+The beta add-ons will also have an additional beta marker, unless, the stable release is newer, in that case, the stable release is published in this channel.

 ## Support

 Got questions?

-You have several options to get them answered:

-- The Home Assistant Community Add-ons [Discord Chat Server][discord]
-- The Home Assistant [Community Forum][forum].
-- The Home Assistant [Discord Chat Server][discord-ha].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also open an issue here on GitHub.
+You could open an issue here on GitHub.
 Note, we use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.